 - Add the lamb, bones, rosemary, bay leaves and thyme.
 Season with salt and pepper to taste.
 Cook stirring until all the Lamb is nicely browned.
 About 5-7 minutes.

 - Add the wine and cook until evaporated, about 5 minutes.
 Add the tomato paste and the tomatoes.
 Bring to a boil and lower the heat.
 Cook covered for about 10 minutes.
 Uncover and simmer for about 20 minutes or until the sauce has reduced.
 Remove the lamb neck bones and bay leaves

 - Add the Ricotta to a food processor or the jar of a blender and prices for about 20 seconds.
 Set aside.

 - Transfer the sauce to a large bowl and toss together.
 Add the pecorino cheese and toss, allowing the residual heat of the pasta to melt the cheese.

 - Serve in warm bowls topped with a dollop of whipped ricotta and mint leaves.

-First Course Recipes, Meat Recipes, Pasta Recipes, All Recipes, Christmas Recipes, Thanksgiving Recipes, Easter Recipes, Cooking with Rossella, Valentine's Day Recipes, Ricotta Recipes, Mother's Day Recipes, Father's Day Recipes, Valentine's Day Recipes, Lamb Recipes, Thanksgiving First Course Recipes, Christmas First Course Recipes, Easter First Course Recipes
+First Course Recipes, Meat Recipes, Italian Pasta Recipes, All Recipes, Christmas Recipes, Thanksgiving Recipes, Easter Recipes, Cooking with Rossella, Valentine's Day Recipes, Ricotta Recipes, Mother's Day Recipes, Father's Day Recipes, Valentine's Day Recipes, Lamb Recipes, Thanksgiving First Course Recipes, Christmas First Course Recipes, Easter First Course Recipes